Abuuzair-A/abuuzair-a.github.io/_tabs/about.md

 # Whoami
-- I'm a Masters of Cybersecurity student in National Foresnsics Science University (NFSU) passionate cybersecurity enthusiast looking to render the best of my knowledge and skills.
+- I'm a Masters of Cybersecurity student in National Foresnsics Science University (NFSU) and a passionate cybersecurity enthusiast looking to render the best of my knowledge and skills.
 - I’m currently learning for **Multiple Certifications**
-- I'm currently publishing blogs for general IT architecture and Cyber Security tools.
+- I'm currently publishing blogs/toturials for general IT architecture and Cyber Security topics.
 - How to reach me **abuuzair.c@gmail.com**

 # Achievements